Intersection cohomology of the moduli space of Higgs bundles on a genus 2 curve: Intersection cohomology of

-As we have seen, $H^1(V^*LK_C)\cong H^1(K_C)\cong\co$ and $H^0(L^{-2}K_C)\cong \co$: the map "\ita{ext}" is either 0 or an isomorphism.
-However, as $V$ is a nontrivial extension, such a map has to be nonzero, thus it is an isomorphism.
-Therefore we have that the map
+As seen before, $H^1(V^*LK_C)\cong H^1(K_C)\cong\co$ and $H^0(L^{-2}K_C)\cong \co$, so the map \ita{ext} in \eqref{les1} is either 0 or an isomorphism.
+However, as $V$ is a nontrivial extension, such a map has to be non zero, thus it is an isomorphism.
+As a result $\rho$ is zero.\\ \end{proof}